Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 Now do the same thing for laboratory.

 Click on a transparent wrench.
 Go to "Pop System".
 Select "Engineer" under "Pop:", this time increase the "New laboratory knowledge range" to 2.5 (just click the "+").
-Click "Build laboratory" and "Confirm".
+Click "Build laboratory".
 You should see a laboratory with a much bigger white circle.

 ![player info knowledge map project institute laboratory](./images/player-info-knowledge-map-project-map-institute-laboratory.png)